If maternity (or paternity or shared) leave feels like a big unknown to you, read on for all of the crucial information.

 Shared Parental Leave

-You have the option to split your leave with your partner, so that you both taken a portion of your allocated allowance.
+You have the option to split your leave with your partner, so that you both take a portion of your allocated allowance.
 That means that you could split the time between you, or take it at the same time.
-You’ll qualify for Statutory Shared Parental Pay (ShPP) that’s paid at the same rate as maternity or paternity (Gov.uk, 2019b).
+You’ll qualify for Statutory Shared Parental Pay (ShPP) that’s paid at the same rate as maternity or paternity (Gov.uk, no date b).

 Adoption or surrogate pregnancies: maternity rights